yunapahk/intro_to_state_react/README.md

 // use a callback function and pass the previous version of state setCount((prevState) => prevState + 1);
 ```
 In the second example the setter function takes in an callback function that is passed the previous value of state and returns a new value altogether.

-The argument in this example is called `prevState` by convention but you can name it anything you want.
+The argument in this example is called `prevState` by convention but it can be named anything you want.

 There are scenarios when the callback function version is required such as when state is being updated within the callbacks of either a `setTimeout()` or `setInterval()`.
 Since that isn't the case here we will use the first example to update state.